The women at the center of Harvey Weinstein's LA rape trial - NewsBreak

 NATASSIA MALTHE: Malthe, a Norwegian model, in testimony that echoed the story of Jane Doe 1, said Weinstein appeared uninvited at her London hotel room door and raped her after the 2008 British Academy Film Awards.
 As they did with other accusers, Weinstein attorneys argued that changes in her story from previous accounts, further association with Weinstein after the incident, and what they described as mixed signals about consent meant there was no sexual assault.

-ASHLEY MATTHAU: A 21-year-old dancer in Weinstein's 2004 film "Dirty Dancing: Havana Nights," she said that Weinstein lured her from the set to his hotel room in Puerto Rico, pinned her down and masturbated while on top of her in 2003.
-Weinstein's attorneys said it should have been clear Weinstein had sexual intentions, and that she could simply have left.
-She said that was impossible given that she was being held down by the far larger Weinstein and believed his assistant was outside to prevent her from leaving.
-She said that and her fear of him kept her in place.
+ASHLEY MATTHAU: A 21-year-old dancer in Weinstein's 2004 film “Dirty Dancing: Havana Nights,” she said that Weinstein lured her from the set to his hotel room in Puerto Rico, pinned her down and masturbated while on top of her in 2003.
+Weinstein's attorneys said it should have been clear Weinstein had sexual intentions , and that she had every opportunity to leave.
+She said fear and their power differential kept her from doing either.

 Follow AP Entertainment Writer Andrew Dalton on Twitter: https://twitter.com/andyjamesdalton